 Dr. K.R.
-Murali Mohan Mission Director (NM-ICPS) Deptt, Of Science & Technology Government of India Technology Bhawan, New Delhi-16 other Centers and TBI's.
-International network - Hub would connect to a global network of leading labs and institutes and researchers that can enable close research collaborations.
+Murali Mohan

+Mission Director (NM-ICPS)

+Deptt.
+Of Science & Technology

+Missionent of India

+Technology Brawan, New Delhi-16

-- Hub will be the nodal centre spearheading the activities in a specific domain. (b) With leading-edge knowledge, competency and facilities, the hub to attract talented individuals and harness expertise available nationwide, thus fostering research innovation, world class technology and product development.
+- (b) Hub will be the nodal centre spearheading the activities in a specific domain.
+With leading-edge knowledge, competency and facilities, the hub to attract talented individuals and harness expertise available nationwide, thus fostering research innovation, world class technology and product development.
 Hub to coordinate across the country and build linkages with research institutes and labs in India and abroad.
-Hub to work in close collaboration with industry to deliver commercial technology and products and build a vibrant innovation ecosystem by providing a reliable platform for technology-based start-ups and entrepreneurs. - The Hub to establish a Technology Business Incubator (TBI) or connect with (c) existing TBI, for development and translation of technologies into start-ups and Spin-off companies. - (d) Provide up to date data and information to the Mission Office to answer Parliament Questions, RTI, Public Grievances or other government requirements from time to time. - (e) Hub to follow open and transparent policy in their activities.
+Hub to work in close collaboration with industry to deliver commercial technology and products and build a vibrant innovation ecosystem by providing a reliable platform for technology-based start-ups and entrepreneurs. - (c) The Hub to establish a Technology Business Incubator (TBI) or connect with existing TBI, for development and translation of technologies into start-ups and Spin-off companies. - (d) Provide up to date data and information to the Mission Office to answer Parliament Questions, RTI, Public Grievances or other government requirements from time to time. - (e) Hub to follow open and transparent policy in their activities.
 HGB is the final authority in all decisions concerning the Hub.
-MGB will be the overall authority for the entire Mission. - (f) Hub can receive grants from Government and non-Government entities, trusts, foundations, CSR funds, financial institutions including Venture Capital institutions. - Hub can bid international projects and receive funding support.
-Standards (g) development is one of the core mandate of the Hub.
+MGB will be the overall authority for the entire Mission. - (f) Hub can receive grants from Government and non-Government entities, trusts, foundations, CSR funds, financial institutions including Venture Capital institutions. - (g) Hub can bid international projects and receive funding support.
+Standards development is one of the core mandate of the Hub.
 Participation, contribution, ratification of standards and collaboration with international standards development Organisations/Agencies/Bodies/Nation and international standards development efforts. - (h) Hub can support projects in the domain area to academic, R&D institutions, PSU's, industry and other Hubs.
 Support for projects must be based on requirement, open call and with due scientific diligence and processes with the approval of HGB.
-The Detailed Project Report (DPR) submitted by the HI and approved by the MGB shall be the guiding document for the Hub. - (i) Hub can provide support to student start-ups.

-(i) Can initiate international collaborative projects on cost sharing basis between India and participating country/ International institutions.
-Collaborations should be based on existing International cooperation modalities and as per requirements of Hub.
+The Detailed Project Report (DPR) submitted by the HI and approved by the MGB shall be the guiding document for the Hub. - (i) Hub can provide support to student start-ups. - (j) Can initiate international collaborative projects on cost sharing basis between India and participating country/ International institutions.
+Collaborations should be based on existing International cooperation modalities and as per requirements of Hub. - (k) Real time update on all the activities of Hub to be made available on the web portal of the Hub and to be integrated with the portal of NM-ICPS Mission Office in DST.